jamesrustad/jamesrustad.github.io/source/_drafts/analysing-composition-1-psycho.md

 ![](/images/2020/04/psycho-0007.jpg)
 ![](/images/2020/04/psycho-0022.jpg)

 The very first shot of the movie is just a series of horizontal lines. **Horizontal lines** sit in complete harmony with the longest edges of the frame and are often used to convey a sense of passive calm.
 We associate them with wide-open spaces, peaceful ocean horizons.
 Someone lying horizontally is passive, no threat.
-However in this case they're staggered and, combined with Bernard Herrmann's chilling violin score, they create a sense of _disharmony_, frenzy, and unease.
+However, in this case, they're staggered and, combined with Bernard Herrmann's chilling violin score, they create a sense of _disharmony_, frenzy, and unease.

 Hitchcock follows up with a shot of vertical lines. **Vertical lines** are defiant.
 They defy gravity and they stand tall.
 They tower over us and remind us of strong, immovable objects like trees, walls and buildings.
 A vertical line through an image can create a barrier between objects.
 They allow us to explore up and down an image, but often too, they can reframe the sides of an image and center our focus to what lies between them in way that horizontal lines do not.